-We will deem the timestamp of your CW4 submission to be the timestamp on GitHub's server of the last commit you make before the submission deadline of 5:05 PM GMT on 8th March 2019.
+We will deem the timestamp of your CW4 submission to be the timestamp on GitHub's server of the last push you make before the submission deadline of 4 PM GMT on 7th March 2024.
 Your mark will be the mark you receive on the automated tests for that version of your code.
-Coursework lateness penalties are described in detail on the 0019 class web site.
+0019 follows the UCL-wide standard late coursework penalties, as described on the 0019 class web site.